business metrics

 What This Business Metric Says To Investors

 MRR ultimately determines how much money you can get from an investor or a bank.
-Many tech banks offer credit lines based upon your MRR.
-At Lighter Capital, since we don’t require personal guarantees, MRR is the asset we back.
+Many tech banks offer credit lines based on a startup’s MRR.
 When demonstrating MRR, make sure you show:

 1. The trend of your MRR in the past 24 months